Dielectric Voltage Withstand Test Explained

 Insulation Resistance

 The Dielectric Voltage Withstand Test is often complemented by the Insulation Resistance Test.
-While the former focuses on assessing the insulation's ability to withstand high voltages, the Insulation Resistance Test measures the resistance of the insulation to current flow at a lower voltage.
+While the former focuses on assessing the insulation's ability to withstand high voltages, the Insulation Resistance Test measures the insulation's resistance to current flow at a lower voltage.
 Together, these procedures provide a comprehensive evaluation of the insulation's integrity, ensuring its ability to prevent electrical leakage and maintain safe operation.
+The insulation resistance explained page illustrates how this lower-voltage test complements withstand tests to provide a comprehensive view of insulation integrity.

 Hipot Test

-The term "Hipot Test" is a common abbreviation for "high potential test" and is another name for the Dielectric Voltage Withstand Test.
+The term "Hipot Test" is a common abbreviation for "High Potential Test" and is another name for the Dielectric Voltage Withstand Test.
 This procedure involves applying a high voltage to the insulation for a specific duration to assess its ability to withstand electrical stress.
 By exceeding the normal operating voltage, the Hipot Test can reveal hidden defects or weaknesses that might not be apparent during regular use.
+A reliable hipot tester is essential for applying controlled voltages and measuring leakage current during withstand tests.

 Breakdown Voltage